xiabee/tikv-security-test/README.md

 Join the TiKV community on [Slack](https://slack.tidb.io/invite?team=tikv-wg&channel=general) - Sign up and join channels on TiKV topics that interest you.

-### WeChat

-The TiKV community is also available on WeChat.
-If you want to join our WeChat group, send a request mail to [zhangyanqing@pingcap.com](mailto:zhangyanqing@pingcap.com), with your personal information that includes the following:

-- WeChat ID (**Required**)
-- A contribution you've made to TiKV, such as a PR (**Required**)
-- Other basic information

-We will invite you in right away.

 ## License

 TiKV is under the Apache 2.0 license.
 See the [LICENSE](./LICENSE) file for details.